geojeff/sproutcore-examples/README.md

 become familiar with simpler cases of developing single apps, and also that it uses the active development branch of SproutCore.
-Still, people fairly fresh to SproutCore pop into IRC asking questions that are answered by showing them this project (e.g., about Buildfile tweaks, about deploying and app).
+Still, people fairly fresh to SproutCore pop into IRC asking questions that are answered by showing them this project (e.g., about Buildfile tweaks, about deploying an app).

 For deploying, even for a single app, I like the approach taken here, using in this case a custom python script using the Fabric library to automate grabbing